Free web harmonium

 A web harmonium with visible notes, shortcuts, and drone controls.

-WebHarmonium keeps the playable instrument on top and the reference material underneath, so you can test notes, practice Sargam, check pitch, and sketch short melodies in one screen.
-The keyboard supports laptop shortcuts, touch input, and MIDI, while the lower sections explain note positions, range, setup choices, and common beginner questions.
+WebHarmonium keeps the playable harmonium web interface on top and the reference material underneath, so you can test notes, practice Sargam, check pitch, and sketch short melodies in one screen.
+The keyboard supports laptop shortcuts, touch input, and MIDI, while the lower sections explain note positions, range, setup choices, and common beginner questions for this online harmonium tool.

 White-row shortcuts